 All law enforcement agencies worldwide (private corporations or individuals are excluded) can compete for the award by demonstrating that an innovative approach in meeting the needs of crime victims within their communities has been created, and has either been or is in the process of being fully implemented into the agency.
 Annually, three awards will be given, one for each agency category: small, medium and large, determined by the number of sworn officers within the department.

 After a peer review of all nominations, the IACP Victim Services Committee will select a winner for each of the three categories based on agency size.
-One representative from each winning agency will receive a trip to the 121st Annual IACP Conference to be held Oct 25-28, 2014 in Orlando, FL.
+One representative from each winning agency will receive a trip to the 122nd Annual IACP Conference to be held Oct 24-27, 2015 in Chicago, IL.
 The trip includes complimentary conference registration, transportation costs, three nights of hotel lodging, and meals during the stay.

 - Nomination cover letter signed by the agency executive